gvwilson/mccole/data/CONTRIBUTING.md

     item to the group.

-4. After the sponsor presents the proposal, a "sense" vote is cast for the proposal prior to any discussion:
+4. After the sponsor presents the proposal, a "sense" vote is cast for the proposal before any discussion:
     -   Who likes the proposal?
     -   Who can live with the proposal?
     -   Who is uncomfortable with the proposal?

-5. If all of the group likes or can live with the proposal, it passes immediately.
+5. If everyone likes or can live with the proposal, it passes immediately.

 6. If most of the group is uncomfortable with the proposal, it is postponed for further rework by the sponsor.